D5CN/ASHttpd/README.md

 - complie and run it
 - open http://127.0.0.1:8080/index?a=5&b=10 in your browser
 - and obj.index function will be called.and you can see what recived in your console.

+# Cross domain support
+If you need your server can be loaded by cross domain request,Please use blow code:
+    var b:ASHttpd = new ASHttpd(File.applicationDirectory.resolvePath('wwwroot'),'127.0.0.1',8080,'*'); // allow all request
+    var b:ASHttpd = new ASHttpd(File.applicationDirectory.resolvePath('wwwroot'),'127.0.0.1',8080),'*.d5power.com'); // allow request from *.d5power.com

+# Allow connection from Other IP address
+In default,ASHttp can just allow request from localhost/127.0.0.1,if you need your sever allow connection from other ip address,please use 0.0.0.0 to init your server.just like this:

+    var b:ASHttpd = new ASHttpd(File.applicationDirectory.resolvePath('wwwroot'),'0.0.0.0',8080),'*.d5power.com'); // allow request from *.d5power.com

 # Where it from